-Please use this form to give your feedback.
+The Digital Curation Centre (DCC) maintains ACME-FAIR.
+Feedback on this guide was gathered in the FAIRsFAIR project, and changes have been made to reflect that.
+DCC very much welcomes your thoughts on how to improve it further, especially suggestions of guidance to reference on each of its themes.
+Please give your feedback using this short questionnaire.
 It asks how far you agree with 4 simple statements, and invites you to add any comments you wish.
-Please note that the form collects no personal information.
+Please note that it collects no personal information.